 What about our Safeshell product for landscape projects?

-Safeshell comes in super sacks and 25lb bags.
+At this point in time, Safeshell comes in super sacks and 25lb bags.
 If you are interested in Safeshell for a full-sized sports field, you should contact our Sports team.
-If you are interested in Safeshell for something smaller, please reach out to us here.
+If you are interested in Safeshell for something smaller, we would love to accommodate you. please reach out to our Landscape Team here.

 - The natural soil/grass must be removed to a depth of approx. 3-5” depending on your climate and soil type.